InstituteforDiseaseModeling/covasim/README.md

 More information is available in the `README.md` in each folder (coming soon).

+### Oh god, why is there so much duplication?

+Because if we get a new request from the CDC, we don't want to break Seattle.
+Consistency and flexibility is more important than textbook-perfect software architecture here.
+We'll consider combining later.

-## That's great, but I want to know more
+### I want to know more

 Totally reasonable request.
 We are still working on the documentation.